Groups, Orders, and Dynamics: An Application: Ordering Solvable Groups

 \vsp

-In this case, Proposition \ref{teo type I preserves measure} and Remark \ref{teo type I preserves measure extended} provides us with an $R$-invariant Radon\footnote{Recall that a {\bf{\em Radon measure}} is a measure giving finite mass to compact sets.} measure $\nu$, associated to which there is a {\bf{\em translation number homomorphism}} $\tau_\nu:R \to (\mathbb{R},+)$ defined by $\tau_\nu(g) := \nu([x,g(x)))$ (here and below, we use the convention $\nu([x,y]) := -\nu([y,x])$ for $y<x$).
-Notice that this definition does not depend on the choice of the point $x$.
+In this case, Proposition \ref{teo type I preserves measure} and Remark \ref{teo type I preserves measure extended} provide an $R$-invariant Radon\footnote{Recall that a {\bf{\em Radon measure}} is a measure giving finite mass to compact sets.} measure $\nu$, to which is associated a {\bf{\em translation number homomorphism}} $\tau_\nu:R \to (\mathbb{R},+)$ defined by $\tau_\nu(g) := \nu([x,g(x)[)$ (we use the convention $\nu([x,y]) := -\nu([y,x])$ for $y<x$ throughout).
+Note that this definition does not depend on the choice of the point $x$.